jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 class ProcessDocuments(Executor):
     @requests(on='/change_in_place')
     def in_place(self, docs, **kwargs):
-        # This executor will only work on `docs` and will not consider any other arguments
+        # This Executor only works on `docs` and doesn't consider any other arguments
         for doc in docs:
             print(f' ProcessDocuments: received document with text "{doc.text}"') doc.text = 'I changed the executor in place'

     @requests(on='/return_different_docarray')
     def ret_docs(self, docs, **kwargs):
-        # This executor will only work on `docs` and will not consider any other arguments
+        # This executor only works on `docs` and doesn't consider any other arguments
         ret = DocumentArray()
         for doc in docs:
             print(f' ProcessDocuments: received document with text: "{doc.text}"')